dpengineering/azure-maze/info.md

 ### Files of interest ###

 Due to parsing data completely in C instead of in Python (see footnote), much of V1's code has been replaced.
 However referencing it may still be useful.
-[LINK TO COMMIT]
+[Here](https://github.com/dpengineering/kinetic-maze/tree/38de238fccfc4a8ec9930c75112bbee1b0594ff2) is one of the commits with most of V1 intact, but with more joints being output and a basic skeleton tracking attempt in Pygame added.

 Todo.md is more of a rambling ideas list, and the unimplemented ideas can be tested someday.
 (It's honestly disorganized enough that I can't make too much sense of most of it either).